 Vitamin E is important for the proper function of the immune system, cell signaling, and many metabolic processes.

 Furthermore, vitamin E is good for athletes, as it may help muscles recover faster.
 On the contrary, vitamin E deficiency will impair athletic performance (6).

 Other foods that are good sources of vitamin E are vegetable oils, sunflower seeds (26.1 mg per 100g), almonds (23.5 mg), hazelnuts (15 mg), peanuts (8.3 mg), spinach (2 mg), broccoli (0.78 mg), and kiwi (1.46 mg) (6).

 Additionally, moringa powder is pretty rich in calcium.
 Analytically, moringa powder is up to 3.65% calcium (1).

-Just for comparison, 100 gr of cow’s milk contains only 113 mg of calcium.
+Just for comparison, 100g of cow’s milk contains only 113 mg of calcium.
 Even a glass of cow’s milk contains only 280 mg of calcium.
 So, why not prefer plant-based sources of calcium?
 Cow’s milk is high in calories, hormones, cholesterol, and fats.
 Better avoid it.